b0rgbart3/readme-generator/README.md

 # readme-generator

-Create a command-line application that dynamically generates a README.md from a user's input.
+A command-line application that dynamically generates a goodREADME.md file from a user's input.
 The application will be invoked with the following command:

 ```sh
 node index.js
 ```
-The README will be populated with the following:
+The goodREADME.md file will be populated with the following:

 * At least one badge
 * Project title